Document Type : scientific research paper

 1

-Assistant Professor, Department of Law, Yasuj Branch, Islamic Azad University, Yasuj, Iran
+Department of Law, Yasuj Branch, Islamic Azad University, Yasuj, Iran

 2

-PhD in Criminal Law and Criminology, Yasuj Branch, Islamic Azad University, Yasuj, Iran
+Department of Criminal Law and Criminology, Yasuj Branch, Islamic Azad University, Yasuj, Iran

 3

-Master's student in Criminal Law and Criminology, Faculty of Law and Political Science, University of Tehran, Tehran, Iran
+Faculty of Law and Political Science, University of Tehran, Tehran, Iran

 Abstract

-This article employs a comparative and descriptive-analytical research method to examine the approaches to minimizing imprisonment in three legal systems: Islamic jurisprudence, Iran's criminal justice system, and the U.S. criminal justice system.
-The primary objective of this study is to analyze the theoretical and practical foundations for reducing the use of imprisonment and to evaluate its impacts on the efficiency of judicial systems and social structures.
-In Islamic jurisprudence, principles such as human dignity, restorative justice, and the rehabilitative purpose of punishments have minimized the use of imprisonment and introduced suitable alternatives such as fines, community service, and rehabilitation programs.
-This perspective aligns perfectly with Islam's philosophy of punishment, which emphasizes the rehabilitation of offenders .Although Iran's criminal justice system still considers imprisonment as one of its primary sanctions, it has taken significant steps toward reducing prison populations through legislation such as the "Reduction of Discretionary Imprisonment Act" (2019).
-This law aims to reduce the heavy costs of maintaining prisons and improve prison conditions, though it faces challenges such as insufficient implementation infrastructure.
+This perspective aligns perfectly with Islam's philosophy of punishment, which emphasizes the rehabilitation of offenders.
+Although Iranian criminal justice system still considers imprisonment as one of its primary sanctions, it has taken significant steps toward reducing prison populations through legislation such as the "Reduction of Discretionary Imprisonment Act" (2019).
+This Act aims to reduce the heavy costs of maintaining prisons and improve prison conditions, though it faces challenges such as insufficient implementation infrastructure.
 In contrast, the U.S. criminal justice system, through strict policies like the "War on Drugs" and "Three Strikes Law" has achieved one of the highest incarceration rates in the world.
 However, in recent years, numerous federal and state laws have been enacted to reduce federal prison populations by expanding alternative sanctions and rehabilitation programs.
-The comparative study reveals that both Iran and the U.S. recognize the necessity of reducing imprisonment, but there are significant differences in their levels of success and implementation methods.
-To improve Iran's criminal justice system, it is recommended to adopt measures such as developing community-based sanctions, strengthening prison rehabilitation programs, reducing long-term sentences, and increasing civil society participation.
-These reforms could simultaneously lower economic costs, enhance the efficiency of the justice system, and reduce recidivism rates.
+The comparative study reveals that both system of Iran and the U.S. recognize the necessity of reducing imprisonment, but there are significant differences in their levels of success and administrative methods.
+To improve Iranian criminal justice system, it is recommended to adopt measures such as developing community-oriented punishment, strengthening prison rehabilitation programs, reducing long-term sentences, and increasing civil society participation.
+These reforms could while reducing economic costs, enhance the efficiency of the justice system, and reduce recidivism rates.

 Keywords